Low-Latency Video Anonymization for Crowd Anomaly Detection: Privacy Versus Performance: Results and Discussion

-We evaluate the re-identification (recognition) rate of a person from full body images on the Market1501 dataset, a cross-camera ReID benchmark dataset~\cite{zheng2015scalable}.
-Six cameras, including five high-resolution cameras and one low-resolution camera, captured 1,501 identities with field-of-view overlap.
-The dataset contains 32,668 annotated bounding boxes for the 1,501 identities.

-We adopt the \textsc{OSNet}~\cite{zhou2021learning}\footnote{\href{https://github.com/KaiyangZhou/deep-person-reid}{https://github.com/KaiyangZhou/deep-person-reid}}, a state-of-the-art ReID model, for our experiment.
-The \textsc{OSNet} computes Euclidean distance on the extracted 512 embedded features of the query and gallery images to evaluate matching.
-We have applied reversible padding to the images from $[64 \times 128]$ to the YOLO's input dimension of $[320 \times 240]$ to enhance the object segmentation accuracy (see Algorithm~\ref{alg:yolo_detector}).
-We have found that the padding approach considerably reduces the missing rate from $8.5\%$ to only $0.62\%$ on the query image set as compared to direct resizing with and without dimension ratio preservation.
+We evaluate person recognition rate from full-body images on the Market1501 dataset~\cite{zheng2015scalable}.
+The dataset contains a cross-camera ReID benchmark data from six cameras, including five high-resolution cameras and one low-resolution camera, capturing 1,501 identities with overlapping fields of view.
+It comprises a total of 32,668 annotated bounding boxes.
+We adopt the \textsc{OSNet}~\cite{zhou2021learning}, a state-of-the-art ReID model, for our experiment.
+The \textsc{OSNet} computes Euclidean distance on the 512 embedded features of the query and gallery images to evaluate matching.
+We have applied reversible padding to resize the images from $[64, 128]$ to YOLO's input dimension of $[320, 240]$, thereby enhancing object segmentation accuracy.
+We have found that the padding considerably reduces the person detection missing rate from $8.5\%$ to $0.62\%$ on the query image set as compared to direct resizing with and without dimension ratio preservation.

-Table~\ref{tbl:reid_merket1501_clf_compare_all} presents the mAP and CMC-R1 on the ReID when the AN is applied to the query and gallery images.
-The reference performance of the \textsc{OSNet} on the non-anonymized raw images is $0.83$ and $0.94$, respectively.
-The BLACKENED AN accomplishes heavy AN with a drop in the mAP and the CMC by $98.2\%$ and $94.9\%$, respectively.
-The other baseline methods yield around $60\%$ reduction in the mAP except for the PIXELIZED\_D4 and the PIXELIZED\_D2, achieving only $21.5\%$ and $3.4\%$, respectively.
-The results demonstrate that pixelization does not adequately prevent the ReID unless the higher downsizing factor is employed.
-Our adaptive anonymizer has relatively improved the mAP and CMC-R1 of the pixelization by $81.1\%$--$94.4$ and $76.6\%$--$88.9$, respectively.
-It also reduces the performance gap between the downsizing factor of pixelization while enhancing the mAP of the Gaussian blurring by $48.4\%$--$66.0\%$.
+Table~\ref{tbl:reid_merket1501_clf_compare_all} presents the ReID performance when the AN is applied to both the query and gallery images.
+The reference mAP and CMC-R1 of the \textsc{OSNet} on the non-anonymized images are $0.83$ and $0.94$, respectively.
+The MASKED AN drops the mAP and the CMC-R1 by $98.2\%$ and $94.9\%$, respectively, accomplishing a strong protection.
+The other baseline methods yield around $60\%$ reduction in the mAP except for the $\mathcal{P}^\text{0}_4$ and $\mathcal{P}^\text{0}_2$, achieving only $21.5\%$ and $3.4\%$, respectively.
+The results demonstrate that $\mathcal{P}$ does not adequately prevent the ReID unless a higher downsizing factor $\mathbf{d}$ is employed.
+Our adaptive $\mathcal{P}^\text{a}_{\{2,4\}}$ have relatively improved the $\mathcal{P}^\text{0}_{\{2,4\}}$, i.e., the mAP by $94.4\%$ and $91.1\%$, and the CMC-R1 by $87.2\%$ and $85.8\%$, respectively, with $\alpha_l=0.5$.
+We have also reduced the performance gap among the $\mathcal{P}$ while enhancing the mAP of the $\mathcal{G}$ by $48.4\%\text{--}66.0\%$.
+We provide further ReID discussion in Appendix~\ref{sec:results_reid_extra} when the recognition attack employs non-anonymized data on either the query or the search gallery.